Forensic Scientist

 Do you know anything about the tools a Forensic Toxicologist uses.
 Or, what equipment do you use also, the maintenance of said equipment.

-Asked by GunKillerOdin about 3 years ago
+Asked by GunKillerOdin over 3 years ago

 I know they utilize most a GC and Mass Spec, a Gas Chromatograph and a Mass Spectrometer, but I've never used either one.